joonsuu/interactive-software-class/README.md

-2. Add a README file with the following sections:
 a.
 Brief overview of the project.
 The project is an TLU ELU project where various studies meet.
 In the project "Sõnasõber" we are making a web-based application for special-educational children.
 The main output is sound.
 The idea is to use EKI speech synthesis to produce certain words and make up sentences with them.
 The user interacts with the application via touch/tap or types in words for speech synthesis.
 b.
 List of contributors and the main parts of the application they will be focusing on.